seowner/fast-meta/README.md

 ![alt text](https://github.com/seowner/fast-meta/blob/main/preview.jpg?raw=true)

-# BACKUP YOUR DATABASE
+# Backup Your Database

 Please backup your database before doing this process.
 I've migrated many sites and never had a problem, but I'm not responsible if something happens to your site.

-# READ CAREFULLY
+# Migrating from Yoast

 To use the Migration plugin you <strong>MUST</strong> leave Yoast enabled until the migration is complete.
 The plugin uses some of Yoast's functions to do the migration.